KatMarieDesigns/KatMarieDesigns/README.md

 - 👋 Hello, I’m Kat @KatMarieDesigns.
 - 👀 I’m interested in learning and growing as a web designer + developer.
-- 🌱 I’m currently learning Javascript, Python, and Ruby on Rails.
+- 🌱 Some of my skills: HTML, CSS, Javascript, Ruby on Rails.
+I’m currently learning Python and Java.
-- 💞️ I’m looking to develop an app.
+- 💞️ I’m looking to develop an app and a mobile game.
 - 📫 How to reach me: katmariedesigns at gmail dot com.

 <!---